 Use of Private Insurance for Early Intervention Services

-It is important to remember that under 34 CFR §303.521(c) if a State has in effect a State law requiring the provision of a free appropriate public education (FAPE) to children with disabilities from birth, the State may not charge parents for any services (e.g., physical or occupational therapy) that are part of FAPE for that infant or toddler and family.
+Under 34 CFR §303.521(c), if a State has in effect a State law requiring the provision of a Free Appropriate Public Education (FAPE) to children with disabilities from birth, the State may not charge parents for any services (e.g., physical or occupational therapy) that are part of FAPE for that infant or toddler and family.

 Requires coverage of Part C services by public medical assistance and private health insurance up to $6,067, including case management costs, per calendar or policy year.